Prof Tim Baker

 1. How can we conserve tropical peatland landscapes?

 Intact peatlands across the tropics contain some of the highest concentrations of carbon of any ecosystem on the planet.
-Keeping this carbon in the ground is important for meeting national and international goals to reduce the rate of climate change.
 My research aims to understand the distribution and ecology of tropical peatlands, as well as identifying and supporting pathways to manage these ecosystems sustainably.
 I work with government organisations, NGOs and companies to promote sustainable management of these ecosystems by linking their role in carbon storage with the implementation of ‘bio-businesses’ led by local communities.
+For example, our work mapped the most extensive peatland complex in Amazonia for the first time (en español, aquí).
+This work supported a $9.1 million investment in conservation in northern Peru by the UN-backed Green Climate Fund, and underpinned the creation of Yaguas National Park.

 2. How resilient are intact tropical forests to environmental change?

-Understanding the trajectory of the structure and composition of intact tropical forests is important for understanding whether these ecosystems increase or reduce the rate of climate change.
-My research explores how the resilience of tropical forests to environmental change varies, depending on their composition and baseline climate.
-In both African and Amazonian forests, we have shown how forest composition has altered in recent decades to favour more drought tolerant species.
-In Amazonia, we have shown how the impact of a short-term drought was most severe in forests that had a drier baseline climate.
-However, perhaps surprisingly, over decadal timescales, forest biomass continues to increase: the changes in biodiversity have increased the resilience of forest carbon stocks.
+My research explores how the resilience of intact tropical forests depends on their composition, climate and dynamics.
+In both African and Amazonian forests we have shown how forest composition has altered in recent decades to favour more drought tolerant species; in Amazonia, we have shown how the impact of a short-term drought was most severe in forests that had a drier baseline climate.
+However, perhaps surprisingly, over recent decades, intact Amazonian forests have acted as a carbon sink.

 3. How did the diversity of tropical forests arise and what are the implications of evolutionary history for ecosystem function and conservation today?